 Add flavourings: fish sauce, msg, hạt nêm (flavour granules)* ground dried chilies and some chopped fresh chilies, according to taste.
 It should be a little salty.

 Finally, add fresh (or soaked and cooked) bún noodles.
 Toss to combine well and allow the noodles to absorb the flavours.
 Taste to see if it needs salt.
 Add rau răm (persicaria herb, sometimes called Vietnamese coriander, pictured below) and green onions and toss again.
 All that’s left to do, says Ta, is get it into some bowls!

 After going on at length about bún with turmeric and offal, I must admit that as a non-fan of offal, I do not crave this dish.
 My in-laws sometimes do though, and the colour and texture are so appetizing that I am happy to share the offal in my serving with the others, and gobble down the noodles.
-My friend Thạch suggests asking for the bún nghệ cháy, literally burnt turmeric noodles.
-This is the layer of noodles from the bottom of the frying pan, where they almost burn and become crisp and intensely flavoured.
+My friend Thạch suggests asking for the bún nghệ cháy—literally, burnt turmeric noodles—the layer of noodles from the bottom of the frying pan, almost burnt, crisp and intensely flavoured.